nvimdev/dope/README.md

 Many people are interested in my [personal configuration](https://github.com/glepnir/nvim).
 So I create Cosynvim.

 What does Cosynvim do?
-Cosynvim wants vimers to have their own config with high availability, high performance
+Cosynvim wants vimers to have their own config with high performance

-and modernity.
+fast speed and modernity.

 ## Structure